Living an INFJ life full of possibility.

 Hi, I'm Leslie and I'm an INFJ, too.
 When I first read the profile for the INFJ personality type, I’m pretty sure my jaw dropped.
 There it was, all laid out on the screen in front of me.
-Not only the things I show the world, but also the things I’d never tell anyone.
+I not only saw the things I show the world, but also the things I’d never tell anyone.
 The comfort I felt in knowing there were others like me was incredible.

 As much comfort as I got from reading the INFJ profile, I didn’t immediately achieve radical self-acceptance.
 It was, though, the start of my journey.
 And now, I want to empower to you move past those things you’re struggling with and that keep you stuck.
 I want to help you see possibility and to uncover your incredible INFJ potential.
 Are you ready?

 Some things about me...

 - I love salted dark chocolate, specifically from Theo’s in Seattle.
 Sooo good.

 - I’m generally very much into healthy eating, but my (recently discovered) guilty pleasure is Coconut Bliss dairy-free ice cream!

 - I drink tea, not coffee.
 I don’t really have the patience to develop a taste for something.
 I’ve had probably 3 sips of coffee in my lifetime and each confirmed its disgusting taste.